 The overriding the aim of this course is to provide basic knowledge in the interface between chemistry, physics and biology on the nanostructural level with a focus on biotechnological usage.
-The student should be able to on completion of the course:

 account for interaction of biomolecules with surfaces of different chemical and physical species.

 account for production and the applications of various types of nanostructured materials.

 suggest methods for the design of enzyme reactors and other bioconjugates on surfaces and second carriers, and explain the carrier's influence on the activity of the biomolecule.

 give examples of/analyse applications within the field of bioelectronics and account for the basic principles they are based on.

 use basic principles of microfluidics to solve biotechnical and bioanalytical problems